nagyistoce/cocoatutorials/bin/ReadMe.txt

-crfile             something to do with cr and lf (can't remember) crlink             reverses the order of the ln -s target link to a more natural order crpipe             can't remember detab              removed tabs from files dmpf               dumps in ascii farmer             reads from the internet fstat              gets a file stat information
+crfile             something to do with cr and lf (can't remember) crlink             reverses the order of the ln -s target link to a more natural order crpipe             can't remember detab              converts files to html dmpf               dumps in ascii farmer             reads from the internet fstat              gets a file stat information